 PHOTO: Nazanin Zaghari-Ratcliffe and her daughter Gabrielle

-Iran has rejected Britain’s criticism of the five-year sentence imposed on Anglo-Iranian charity worker Nazanin Zaghari-Ratcliffe.
+Iran’s regime has upheld a five-year prison sentence on Anglo-Iranian charity worker Nazanin Zaghari-Ratcliffe.

-Zaghari-Ratcliffe’s daughter, whose passport was taken, remains with her grandmother in Tehran.
+Zaghari-Ratcliffe’s daughter, whose passport was taken, remains in Tehran with her grandmother.

 The Revolutionary Guards have detained a series of dual nationals since last autumn, in a crackdown which appears to be a challenge to the Rouhani Government as well as a maneuver versus Iran’s supposed foes.

 Among those given lengthy prison terms are Iranian-American oil executive Siamak Namazi and his 80-year-old father Baquer, a Canadian-Iranian who is a former UNESCO official; Lebanese-Iranian activist Nazar Zaha, a US resident; and Iranian-American student Robin Shahini.

 In July, Iranian-American dual national Karan Vafadari and his wife Afarin Neyssari, who run an art gallery in Tehran, were detained without charge and held in Evin Prison without access to lawyers